singhkunal2050/singhkunal2050v2/src/blog/2021-08-15-css-best-practices-in-responsive-typography.md

 ## Using Relative Units `vw` `vh` and `%`

-This method uses relative units like percentage, vw and vh and we can set the font size on the basis of parent container(with %) or we can use the vw/vh unit which is used to get sizes relative to the window.
-Although this method gives a completely fluid typography it has some pitfalls which we can be covered with funtion like minmax coming up next.
+This method uses relative units like percentage, vw and vh, we can set the font size on the basis of parent container(with %) or we can use the vw/vh unit which sets the sizes relative to the window.
+Although this method gives a completely fluid typography it has some pitfalls which we'll cover in the next point.

 ```css
 /* Using Relative % Units */